Relintai/pandemonium_engine_docs/usage/scripting/evaluating_expressions.md

     The Expression class is independent from GDScript.
-    It's available even if you compile Godot with the GDScript module disabled.
+    It's available even if you compile Pandemonium with the GDScript module disabled.

 Basic usage
 -----------